 EDISON project: Expert Liaison Group meetings

-This closed session is for those who have been invited to join one of the three Expert Liaison Groups (ELG) convened as part of the recently funded EU EDISON project.
+This closed session was for those who had been invited to join one of the three Expert Liaison Groups (ELG) convened as part of the recently funded EU EDISON project.
 EDISON has been established to support the development of the data science career path into a recognised profession.
-The three ELGs represent employers, universities and data experts, and will meet to contribute to the project’s aim of supporting and accelerating the process of establishing data scientist as a certified profession.
+The three ELGs represent employers, universities and data experts, and met to contribute to the project’s aim of supporting and accelerating the process of establishing data scientist as a certified profession.

-EDISON will run for 24 months and has seven core partners from across Europe.
+EDISON will run for 24 months and has seven core partners from across Europe that included EGI.eu.
 The project is coordinated by Yuri Demchenko at the University of Amsterdam in the Netherlands.

-See project website for further details on the aims and objectives of EDISON. http://edison-project.eu
+See the project website for further details on the aims and objectives of EDISON. http://edison-project.eu

 Community Workshop on the Open Science Cloud: Shaping the Open Science Cloud of the Future

-The workshop offers an opportunity to focus on the requirements and challenges of the infrastructure needed for:
+The workshop offered an opportunity to focus on the requirements and challenges of the infrastructure needed for:

-- making the entire primary record of a research project publicly available online as it is recorded.
+making the entire primary record of a research project publicly available online as it is recorded.

-- opening research data, i.e. managing research data to optimize access, discoverability and sharing for user and reuse
+opening research data, i.e. managing research data to optimize access, discoverability and sharing for user and reuse

-- documenting, opening and sharing research code, and making it freely available for collaboration
+documenting, opening and sharing research code, and making it freely available for collaboration

-- publishing the output of the research process and make it freely accessible for maximum use, reuse and impact
+publishing the output of the research process and make it freely accessible for maximum use, reuse and impact

-- bridging the gap between research and society with citizen science
+bridging the gap between research and society with citizen science

-The workshop, co-organized by EGI, GEANT, OpenAIRE and EUDAT2020, will devote ample time to discussion and will offer the opportunity to users, e-Infrastructure and Research Infrastructure providers, publicly funded and commercial cloud providers, data providers, international research collaborations and policy managers to gather and discuss three key points:
+The workshop, co-organized by EGI, GEANT, OpenAIRE and EUDAT2020, devoted ample time to discussion and offered the opportunity to users, e-Infrastructure and Research Infrastructure providers, publicly funded and commercial cloud providers, data providers, international research collaborations and policy managers to gather and discuss three key points:

-1. the mission and vision: what are the needs that the Open Science infrastructure addresses and services it should offer?
+the mission and vision: what are the needs that the Open Science infrastructure addresses and services it should offer?